EyecloudAi/opennccframe/native_vpu_api/example/example_video_age_gender_recognition_app/readme.md

 ## Introduction

-This example is used to run synchronous age and gender recognition inference on NCC with image.
+This example is used to run synchronous age and gender recognition inference on NCC with notebook UVC camera.

 ```
 image(BGR) -> sync inference -> display